roel4ez/blog/docs/articles/running-a-project-with-github-projects.md

 - **Rules**: I'd love to be able to set Rules for each column on the boards, for example:
     - An items cannot be `In Progress` without having a milestone
     - Limit number of items in a column
-- **Visualize Hierarchy**: there is no way to visuaize the full hierarchy of an Epic for example.
+- **Visualize Hierarchy**: there is no way to visualize the full hierarchy of an Epic for example.
 I'd love to be able to see all Features under an Epic, and all Stories under a Feature, in one glance.